ramanishsingh/RealGas/realgas/examples.rst

 .. image:: air.png

 and we notice that the polynomial (orange dashed lines) fits the hyperbolic function well.

 Automatically tries to raise errors if fit is not good enough:

->>> from realgas.cp import CpIdealGas
->>> I = CpIdealGas(compound_name='Methane')
-Traceback (most recent call last):
-    ...
-Exception: Fit is too poor (not in (0.99,1)) too large!
-Try using a smaller temperature range for fitting and/or increasing the number of fitting points and polynomial degree.
-See error path in error-*dir

-This will lead to an error directory with a figure saved in it that looks like the following:

-Automatically tries to raise errors if fit is not good enough:

->>> from realgas.cp import CpIdealGas
->>> I = CpIdealGas(compound_name='Methane')
-Traceback (most recent call last):
-    ...
-Exception: Fit is too poor (not in (0.99,1)) too large!
-Try using a smaller temperature range for fitting and/or increasing the number of fitting points and polynomial degree.
-See error path in error-*dir

-This will lead to an error directory with a figure saved in it that looks like the following:

-Automatically tries to raise errors if fit is not good enough: